Highland Park Independent School District: University Park

 In 1928, the District added University Park Elementary School on Lovers Lane with the remaining funds from the 1925 bond election discussed above.
-The school was named after the city that it served.
-The time capsule was presumably discovered during the 2017 demolition of the building.
-Following the approval of the 2015 bond package, University Park Elementary School closed its doors for the 2017–2018 school year and was completely demolished.
-On May 17, 2017, before the demolition of the school, the District allowed former students and educators a chance to visit one last time.
-The demolition also affected longtime janitor Jesus Gonzalez who had lived in a District-owned house on the UP campus for years; in 2017, the community surprised Gonzalez and his wife with a check for $53,000 and the District agreed to provide them housing for the rest of their lives.
-UP Elementary School students attended classes in the new building on Wentwood Drive during this time—what would become the fifth elementary school.
-They were the first students to ever use the new building on Wentwood Drive.
-Meanwhile, a new building for UP Elementary School was being built with a parking garage underneath it.
-The new UP Elementary School is on track to open in August 2018 for the 2018–2019 school year.
-The rebuild was done by Stantec Inc. and Balfour Beatty Construction.
+Following the approval of the 2015 bond package, University Park Elementary School closed its doors in mid-2017 and was then completely demolished.
+A new building for the UP Elementary School, with a parking garage underneath, was built by Stantec Inc. and Balfour Beatty Construction, opening for the 2018–2019 school year.

 High school

-In 1937, a new building on Emerson Avenue opened its doors and became the home of Highland Park High School—where the high school has remained to this day.
+In 1937, a new building on Emerson Avenue opened its doors and became the home of Highland Park High School.
 It cost taxpayers approximately $400,000 at the time.
 At around the same time, the education system added a twelfth grade, so the new Highland Park High School served students in grades ten through twelve.
 The old high school building on Normandy Avenue became a junior high school for students in grades seven through nine.
 The new building featured 32 classrooms, 2 gyms, 2 auditoriums, a library, a cafeteria, an armory, a clinic, offices, a public address system, tennis courts, a greenhouse, and a football field with permanent seats.
 In 1951, a new administration building near the high school campus opened.
 Today, Highland Park High School features three large plaques just inside the main entrance on Emerson Avenue which list the names of all HPHS alumni who went on to serve in the U.S. Armed Forces.